The Rock Has Some High Praise For Samoa Joe

 We don’t really know what Joe will be doing at WrestleMania 33 on April 2, but it’s very clear that WWE has big plans for him.
 He’s currently scheduled to wrestle Sami Zayn at tonight’s Fastlane show, and with Roman Reigns vs. Bruan Strowman and Bill Goldberg vs. Kevin Owens being the show’s two biggest matches, Joe and Zayn have an opportunity to steal the show.

-Originally, the plan was to call Joe up to SmackDown and have him wrestle John Cena on April 2.
+Originally, the plan was to call Joe up to SmackDown, and have him wrestle John Cena on April 2.
 But, things changed, and Cena will now be involved in a mixed tag team match with Nikki Bella, as the couple will battle The Miz and Maryse at WrestleMania.

 After the change, Joe’s first big main roster opponent was supposed to be Seth Rollins, but Rollins ended up injuring his knee during Joe’s debut segment, so the match ended up getting scrapped.